RussKie/winforms/README.md

 Some of the best ways to contribute are to try things out, file bugs, join in design conversations, and fix issues.

-* The [contributing guidelines][contributing] and the more general [.NET Core contributing guide](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/contributing.md) define contributing rules.
+* The [contributing guidelines][contributing] and the more general [.NET contributing guide](https://github.com/dotnet/runtime/blob/master/CONTRIBUTING.md) define contributing rules.
 * The [Developer Guide](Documentation/developer-guide.md) defines the setup and workflow for working on this repository.
-* If you have a question or have found a bug, [file an issue](https://github.com/dotnet/winforms/issues/new?template=bug_report.md).
+* If you have a question, have found a bug, or have or a proposal for a new API, [file an issue](https://github.com/dotnet/winforms/issues/new/choose).
 * Use [daily builds][getting-started] if you want to contribute and stay up to date with the team.

 ### .NET Framework issues